All permitted fishing gear that is left unattended must be marked with a tag. In some cases a buoy is required.

 - yabby pots set from the shore.

-Some devices must be marked with a buoy.
+Some permitted fishing gear must be marked with a buoy.

 - be made of material that is durable in water

 - clearly display the marks required by regulations in letters and figures not less than 70mm in height

 - have a volume that is not less than

 - 2 litres with a 15 to 20 cm diameter if used in the River Murray, Lakes, and Coorong

 - 4 litres with a 20 cm diameter if used in all other waters

 - be the correct colour for the device it is attached to.